 You will also participate in or learn more about the following:

-The week concludes with Mega Fair, an informational event advertising involvement opportunities across campus.
-Miami has more than 400 student clubs and organizations, including service organizations, fraternities and sororities, academic and career-focused groups, and clubs who share interests in diversity, political, religious, or social justice topics.
+The week includes Mega Fair, an informational event advertising involvement opportunities across campus.
+Miami has more than 500 student clubs and organizations, including service organizations, fraternities and sororities, academic and career-focused groups, and clubs who share interests in diversity, political, religious, or social justice topics.
 At Mega Fair, you can even find sports and performance teams and ensembles.
 If you're looking for something in particular, check out the list of student organizations currently recognized by the University.
 More than likely, you'll find a group you're interested in; if you don't, you can start your own!

 As time nears for the first day of classes, it's helpful to become familiar with the campus and find out where your classes are located.
 Our campus map can help you find buildings, and maps are located in each building to show you the location of rooms.

 Classroom changes can happen at the last minute, so be sure to check your schedule online to be certain where your classes are.